toadjaune/network-scan-target/README.md

 ## Client setup

 - Install `nmap`, `telnet`, `netcat` using your operating system's package manager :
-  - debian/ubuntu-based : `sudo apt install nmap telnet netcat`
+  - debian/ubuntu-based : `sudo apt install nmap telnet`
-  - redhat/fedora-based : `sudo dnf install nmap telnet netcat`
+  - redhat/fedora-based : `sudo dnf install nmap telnet`
   - other linux distribution : You probably know how
-  - MacOS : Set up brew, then `brew install nmap telnet netcat`
+  - MacOS : Set up [homebrew](https://brew.sh/), then `brew install nmap telnet`
   - Windows : That's probably doable with git-bash or wsl2.
 Feel free to submit a PR if you use such an environment ; I don't.

 ## Running a test from the client